wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Method `replace()` just invalidates an existing entry plus its replacement info (by calling `replaced()` into the replacement manager), and sets a new address to the entry.
 Method `deallocate()` simply invalidates an entry and its replacement information.

+Note that the cache tag array is not initialized in the cache constructor.
+Instead, it is initialized by the coherence controller, which selects a tag type (template argument `T`)

 ### Replacement Manager